 Over the past decade, Mandela Day has raised the opportunity to practise commitment to uplifting the dignity of South Africans and others around the world.
 Mandela Day encourages people to support initiatives in the areas of:

-This year, due to the COVID-19 pandemic, Mandela Day celebrations will be mostly digital.
-However, here are a few Mandela Day ideas for people around the world to celebrate this day (while still social distancing):
+Here are a few Mandela Day ideas for people around the world to celebrate this day:

 - Do a neighbourhood or beach clean up.

 - Sort through your cupboards and put together bags of clothes and other household items to donate to charity.